feynon/carlosbecker.com/content/post/2020-01-21-goreleaser-3-years.md

 If everything goes according to the plan, this should happen by the June.

-I also plan to finally tackle the problem of generating the `.sh` files, which today is [GoDownloader](https://github.com/goreleaser/godownloader)‘s job.
+I also plan to finally tackle the problem of generating the `.sh` files, which today is [GoDownloader](https://github.com/goreleaser/godownloader)'s job.
 If you have ideas about this, I invite you to participate on the [discussion](https://www.notion.so/caarlos0/8a13b651f9ff49e9b0f93f21e24563e5?v=82b7951324d84ebfa81295134ee82e48).

 I have in the back of my mind an itch regarding the documentation as well.
-I wanted it to be searchable, maybe add a config generator as well… not sure yet (help/ideas appreciated here as well).
+I wanted it to be searchable, maybe add a config generator as well... not sure yet (help/ideas appreciated here as well).

 From there, the idea is to keep `v1` stable (maybe adding small features) and start thinking about `v2`, which, at this point is too fresh to have any ideas about how it should look like.